m-n/lazy-susan/README.md

     RATIO-MARKERS:      Within readtable, represent trait by characters.
     SINGLE-ESCAPES:     Within readtable, represent trait by characters.
     WHITESPACES:        Within readtable, represent trait by characters.
+    TRAILING-PACKAGE-MARKER: The behavior of the readtable when finding a trailing package marker.